black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 # Step 93
 Within the template literal, add a paragraph element with the id attribute equal to an empty string.

+# Step 94
+Next, use string interpolation to set the id attribute to the inputVal property of the current object, obj.